squirrly/squirrly-seo/readme.txt

 * Compatible with Twitter search 1.1
 * Changed the Sign-up messages
 * Changed the timeout for remote API requests
-* Fixed Squirrly SEO loading loop when all posts are not public in All posts
-* Add default message in SEO Article Rank when adding a new Post/Page
-* Added support options in Squirrly SEO Settings
-* Added the Russian translation in Squirly SEO
-* Added the Brazilian translation in Squirly SEO

 = 2.0.3 =
 * Added attributes informations for copyright free images